johndoe31415/workstationtoy/README.md

 ## Processors
 The frontpanel (which handles key presses and LED indicators) runs an ATmega8.
-The core processor is an AVR128CAN.
+The core processor is an AVR AT90CAN128.

 ## License
 GNU GPL-3.
 There's one dependency in the original files from AVR-Crypto-Lib,